Grumberlings/gb_test/pages/series/04_dolor.md

 layout: "series"
 series: "Dolor"
 title: "Dolor"
-excerpt: Inspired by the notion that one's experiences and memories accumulate and seem to settle like layers of dust, forming a sort of strata.
-The poem Dolor by Theodore Roethke evokes this feeling and was an important inspiration.
-All the pieces in this collection were constructed from a single discarded mattress.
+excerpt: Inspired by the notion that one's experiences and memories accumulate and seem to settle like layers of dust.
 thumbnail: assets/img/Old_work/Dolor/small/Dolor07.jpg
 ---

-Inspired by the notion that one's experiences and memories accumulate and seem to settle like layers of dust, forming a sort of strata.
+Inspired by the notion that one's experiences and memories accumulate and seem to settle like layers of dust, forming a strata.
 The poem Dolor by Theodore Roethke evokes this feeling and was an important inspiration.
 All the pieces in this collection were constructed from a single discarded mattress.

 Capoc, Fabric, Straw, Newspaper, Ashes.
 Shown displayed at Battersea Arts Centre, London 1996.